openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 * Go into Nightscout under "Settings" and "Admin tools" and delete any future-dated treatments (press the "remove treatments in the future" button).
 If the future treatments were caused by a time mismatch, you'll need to resolve that first, or the future dated treatments may simply be re-uploaded.

 ![How to delete future-dated treaments](../Images/Remove_future_treatments.png)
+### It's not working - I'm missing data in Nightscout?

+If you are using a "test pump" that has not received sufficient data in some time, Nightscout pills will NOT be displayed onscreen.
+Nightscout may also not work if it hasn't had CGM data in a while - so if you haven't been using a CGM and uploading CGM data to Nightscout for the past few days, the site may be empty as well.
+If this happens, simply use this pump in tandem with a CGM so glucose values are recorded and eventually uploaded to Nightscout.
+Once sufficient data has been collected (and OpenAPS plugin is enabled and saved) the OpenAPS pills should appear automatically.
+Medtronic CGM users may also [need to do this to get their CGM data flowing into Nightscout after a gap in uploading data](<../Customize-Iterate/offline-looping-and-monitoring#note-about-recovery-from-camping-mode-offline-mode-for-medtronic-cgm-users>).

+Dexcom CGM users should make sure they have "share" enabled and have actively shared their data with at least one follower, before data will begin flowing to Nightscout.
+If you don't want to share your data with another person, you can just follow yourself.